Gainers, are they worth it or not?

 What will happen?

-José has two chances.
+José has two options.

 Hypothesis A